Priority Area: Clean Energy and Building Decarbonization

 Existing Examples of Progress: In the Bay Area a city–CBO partnership co-designed a tree-planting and urban canopy program in which community organizers served as project champions.

-Region: San Francisco Bay Area, Los Angeles, Inland Deserts, Statewide
+Region: San Francisco Bay Area, Central Coast, Los Angeles, Inland Deserts, Statewide

 Priority Area: Clean Energy and Building Decarbonization